 The universe categorises risks into three broad classes: intrinsic risk, operational risk and other risk.
-These risks for the Company and the Group are described in more detail on pages 34 to 39 of the Group's 2019 Annual Report and Accounts, available on the Group's website: Investors - Lancashire Group.
+These risks for the Company and the Group are described in more detail from page 30 of the Group's 2022 Annual Report and Accounts, available on the Group's website: Investors - Lancashire Group.